Auditor is a watchdog and not a bloodhound - whether relevant today?

 New York Regulators

-its role as outside auditor to bankrupt Lehman Brothers Holdings Inc.
+outside auditor to bankrupt Lehman Brothers Holdings Inc.

 2010